Constitutional amendment: India

-Since its commencement in 1950, Indian constitution has been amended 105 times, as of August 2021.
-Supreme Court in Kesavananda Bharati Case held that parliament's power to amend is not unlimited, and it can't amend the basic structure of the constitution.
-The ‘basic structure’ includes the supremacy of the Constitution, the rule of law, Independence of the judiciary, doctrine of separation of powers, federalism, secularism, sovereign democratic republic, the parliamentary system of government, the principle of free and fair elections, welfare state, etc.
+Since its commencement in 1950, Indian constitution has been amended 106 times, as of August 2021.
+Supreme Court in Kesavananda Bharati Case held that parliament's power to amend is not unlimited, and it can not amend the basic structure of the constitution.
+The 'basic structure' includes the supremacy of the Constitution, the rule of law, Independence of the judiciary, doctrine of separation of powers, federalism, secularism, sovereign democratic republic, the parliamentary system of government, the principle of free and fair elections, welfare state, etc.

 Indonesia

 The Constitution of Indonesia states that it can be amended corresponding to Article 37 of "Chapter XVI: Constitutional Amendments" within the document.
 Proposal to amend the constitution must submitted by one-thirds members of the People's Consultative Assembly.
 Two-thirds of the members of the People's Consultative Assembly must be present: any proposed amendment requires a simple majority of the entire People's Consultative Assembly membership.
 The form of the unitary state cannot be changed.